 I stayed off Twitter.
 I turned the volume up and sat upright in a ready-to-jump-off-the-couch-and-celebrate-a-selection-of-a-college-kid-that-may-or-may-not-actually-turn-into-a-productive-NFL-player position.
-I wanted to experience the irrational emotion of the moment the Lions took a cornerback who actually had the talent to play in the NFL.
+I wanted to experience the wave of irrational emotion the moment the Lions took a cornerback who actually had the talent to play in the NFL.
 Barry Sanders stepped up to the microphone.
 He spoke slowly.
 It was calming.

 “Ryan Broyles.
 Wide Receiver.
 University of Oklahoma.”*